Perimeter

-A perimeter is a closed path that encompasses, surrounds, or outlines either a two dimensional shape or a one-dimensional length.
+A perimeter is the length of a closed boundary that encompasses, surrounds, or outlines either a two-dimensional shape or a one-dimensional line.
 The perimeter of a circle or an ellipse is called its circumference.

 Calculating the perimeter has several practical applications.
 A calculated perimeter is the length of fence required to surround a yard or garden.
 The perimeter of a wheel/circle (its circumference) describes how far it will roll in one revolution.
 Similarly, the amount of string wound around a spool is related to the spool's perimeter; if the length of the string was exact, it would equal the perimeter.